The Count of Monte Cristo (Wildhorn musical): Prologue

 Edmond Dantès, a young, naïve second mate of a French trading ship, for the Morrell Shipping Company, lands the ship on the island of Elba to seek medical attention for his dying captain.
-While on the island, the exiled French Emperor Napoleon Bonaparte gives Dantès a letter to deliver to a friend in Dantès' home of Marseille ("Prologue - Let Justice Be Done").
+While on the island, the exiled French Emperor Napoleon Bonaparte gives Dantès a letter to deliver to an associate in Dantès' home of Marseille ("Prologue - Let Justice Be Done").

 Act I

-Dantès returns home and is greeted by his fiancée Mercédès and best friend Fernand Mondego.
-When Morrell asks what has become of the captain, Danglars, the first mate of the ship, reveals that the captain is dead and Dantès disobeyed orders by bringing him to Elba.
-Instead of becoming upset, Morrell commends Dantès and promotes him to captain.
-Danglars becomes furious and plots revenge on Dantès.
-Now that Dantès has been made captain he does not have to wait to marry Mercédès and the two revel in the news ("When Love is True").
+Dantès returns home and is warmly welcomed by his fiancée, Mercédès, and his close friend Fernand Mondego.
+When shipowner Morrell inquires about the fate of the vessel’s captain, Danglars, the ship’s first mate, reports that the captain has died and accuses Dantès of disobeying orders by transporting the body to Elba.
+Rather than reprimanding him, Morrell praises Dantès for his judgment and promotes him to captain.
+Enraged by this turn of events, Danglars begins plotting revenge.
+With Dantès’ promotion removing the final obstacle to marriage, he and Mercédès joyfully celebrate their impending union (“When Love Is True”).